sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/quick-customisation.md

 If you want to use different naming, path reference or extension, the code is `<img src="/assets/images/dev-portal-logo.svg">` and is found on line 6 from the `/themes/default/partials/footer.tmpl` template.
 {{< /note >}}

-### Part 2 - Changing brand colours
+### Part 2 - Changing brand colors

 Let’s now explain how to manage borders and change the colors of buttons, texts and backgrounds.
 The file we’ll be looking at is `/themes/default/assets/stylesheets/main.css` which contains some CSS variables that are used throughout the app.
 Let’s take a closer look.
 You can apply some changes in the portal based on your preferences.
-For example, you can change the navigation background colour, the text colour and the different button theme colours.
-Furthermore, you can change table border colour and radius.
+For example, you can change the navigation background color, the text color and the different button theme colors.
+Furthermore, you can change table border color and radius.

-If you want to change the navigation background colour you need to edit the variable called `--tdp-nav-bg-color` Similarly other variables as you can see where/how each one is used:
+If you want to change the navigation background color you need to edit the variable called `--tdp-nav-bg-color` Similarly other variables as you can see where/how each one is used:

 {{< note success >}}
 **Note**